 1. Building Products Informed by Customer Behavior

-There is a wealth of customer data readily available for insurers to analyze and distill actionable insights from.
-Natural Language Processing, or text analytics, can be utilized to build data engines that mine social media platforms and review websites, for instance, to discover what insurance customers are discussing in real-time.
+There is a wealth of customer data readily available for insurers to analyze and distill into actionable insights.
+Natural language processing, or text analytics, can be utilized to build data engines that mine social media platforms and review websites, for instance, to discover what insurance customers are discussing in real time.

 Whatever insurance analytics technologies or tools insurers deploy to gather and interpret data, the key to success is leveraging those data insights to build user-friendly, customer-facing applications, craft customized communications, and create innovative products and services that speak to what customers actually care about.